rhnostartch/rhnostartch/README.md

 - 👋 Hi, I’m @rhnostartch
-- 👀 I’m interested in the effect of programming from the network level, especeialy in the context of security.
+- 👀 I’m interested in
-- 🌱 I’m currently learning k8s, BASH, linux networking
+- 🌱 I’m currently learning
-- 💞️ I’m not looking to collab yet
+- 💞️
 - 📫 How to reach me: Linkedin

 <!---